 FSU’s combined bachelor’s/master’s pathways provide academically talented undergraduate students an opportunity to complete both a bachelor’s and a master’s degree.

 The exercise physiology combined pathway allows for 11 graduate hours to be shared with, or double-counted toward, an undergraduate degree program.
 A student enrolled in the pathway will earn the baccalaureate degree upon completion of the undergraduate program and master’s degree upon completion of the graduate program.

-Current undergraduate students majoring in exercise physiology may apply to the combined bachelor’s/master’s pathway.
+Only current undergraduate students majoring in exercise physiology at FSU may apply to the combined bachelor’s/master’s pathway.